-It's Earth Month (yay!) and we've been talking a lot about plastic pollution (as usual).
-But there are a lot of issues threatening the Earth that must be discussed.
+We talk a lot about plastic pollution, but there are numerous issues threatening the Earth that must be discussed.
 Namely, food waste.

 Food waste is an enormous environmental problem.
 Food production uses an immense amount of precious resources (i.e. land, water and energy).
-And in the U.S., it’s estimated that we end up wasting about 50% of it, leading to food waste being the largest culprit in our overflowing landfills.
-The average American family throws out at least $640 worth of food each year!
+And in the U.S., it’s estimated that we end up wasting about 50% of it, leading to food waste being one of the largest culprits in our overflowing landfills.

 Household food waste could be drastically reduced if we all made a few small lifestyle changes to prevent it.